Guerilla Marketing for Your Online Store

 Unexpected: Appears in unpredictable places, like the side of a bus or pedestrian paths.

-What are benefits and challenges of guerilla marketing?
+What are the benefits and challenges of guerilla marketing?

 If you want to make a memorable impression, guerilla marketing could work for your online store.
 Consider the pros and cons before you get started: